benmvp/slides/2017/render/iso-react.md

 - They open-sourced Hypernova which is basically all that I described in late May.
 We started in late January
 - Creating the server isn't complicated at all, but it's a bit complex with little details here in there
 - If you don't want to go through the hassle, I'd recommending checking out Hypernova
-- The sped up `renderToString` by 3x!
+- They sped up `renderToString` by 3x!

 =====